 1. Groups and organisations of Loyalist paramilitaries date back to the Ulster Volunteers, an armed militia that resisted the move towards Home Rule in 1913-14.

 2. Loyalist paramilitaries reemerged in the mid-1960s following the 50th anniversary of the Easter Rising and the emergence of the civil rights movement.

 3. The Ulster Volunteer Force was led by Gusty Spence and formed in the spring of 1966 when it launched indiscriminate attacks on Catholics.

 4. The Ulster Defence Association and its military wing, the Ulster Freedom Fighters, emerged in the early 1970s.

-5. For three decades these groups attacked suspected Republican paramilitaries, prominent Nationalists, critics of Loyalism, randomly chosen Catholic civilians, and occasionally each other.
-They used similar methods to the Provisional IRA and often engaged in sporadic, spontaneous violence against randomly chosen Catholic civilians.
-In sum, Loyalist paramilitary groups killed more than 740 people during the Troubles.
+5. These groups attacked suspected Republican paramilitaries, prominent Nationalists, randomly chosen Catholic civilians and occasionally each other.
+Loyalist paramilitary groups killed more than 740 people during the Troubles.